AverageHomosapien/Multi-Agent-Timetable-Allocation/README.md

 and would attempt to switch to these slots.

 My approach used a TimetableAgent, which held a messageboard of tutorials.
 It would activate StudentAgents one-by-one by offering slots, facilitate the swapping and then checking if the StudentAgents were happy with the slots they'd been given.
+I ensured my approach was fully FIPA compliant.

 I fully detail my approach in the '40205163.pdf' file.